henesaud/software-material/README.md

 ## Design Patterns
 Head First Design Patterns is a good introduction to this subject.
 It explains the patterns in a funny and intelligible way.
+Another excelent book is, of course, Design Patterns: Elements of Reusable Object-Oriented Software.

+## Programing languages
+### Go
+The Go Programming Language is a excelent book if you already knows how to program.